Ross Young

 Companies covered in this report include:

-- Equipment - Applied Materials, AP Systems, AVACO, Canon (Tokki), Coherent, Jusung, LIG Invenia, Nikon, Orbotech, SFA Engineering, SNU Precision, Tera Semicon, TES, ULVAC, Viatron Technologies, V-Technology, Wonik IPS and Y.A.C.
+• Equipment - Applied Materials, AP Systems, AVACO, Canon (Tokki), Coherent, Jusung, LIG Invenia, Nikon, Orbotech, SFA Engineering, SNU Precision, Tera Semicon, TES, ULVAC, Viatron Technologies, V-Technology, Wonik IPS and Y.A.C.

-- Materials - 3M, Asahi Glass, Corning, Idemitsu Kosan, LG Chem, Merck, NEG, Nitto Denko, Toppan, Toray, TPK and UDC.
+• Materials - 3M, Asahi Glass, Corning, Idemitsu Kosan, LG Chem, Merck, NEG, Nitto Denko, Toppan, Toray, TPK and UDC.

-- Panels - AUO, BOE, CPT, CSOT, HannStar, Innolux, JDI, LG Display, Samsung Display, Sharp and Tianma
+• Panels - AUO, BOE, CPT, CSOT, HannStar, Innolux, JDI, LG Display, Samsung Display, Sharp and Tianma

-- OEMs - Compal, Foxconn, Pegatron, Quanta and TPV
+• OEMs - Compal, Foxconn, Pegatron, Quanta and TPV

-- TVs and Phones - Apple, Changhong, Hisense, LGE, Samsung, Sharp, Sony and TCL
+• TVs and Phones - Apple, Changhong, Hisense, LGE, Samsung, Sharp, Sony and TCL

-- Retailers - Amazon, Best Buy, Costco and WalMart
+• Retailers - Amazon, Best Buy, Costco and WalMart

 Some interesting highlights from this report include:

-- The revenues for all the companies in this report rose 9% Q/Q and 2% Y/Y to $472B in Q3’16 and should approach $2 trillion for the year.
+• The revenues for all the companies in this report rose 9% Q/Q and 2% Y/Y to $472B in Q3’16 and should approach $2 trillion for the year.
 Contributing to the quarterly growth was seasonal strength for OEMs, up 21%, rising panel prices for panel manufacturers resulting in 18% sequential growth and record equipment spending for equipment manufacturers with FPD equipment revenues up 15%.
 On a Y/Y basis, FPD equipment spending was up 38%.

-- Equipment manufacturers had the highest gross margins at 43% followed by brands, glass suppliers and materials suppliers with OEMs in single digits.
+• Equipment manufacturers had the highest gross margins at 43% followed by brands, glass suppliers and materials suppliers with OEMs in single digits.

-- Operating margins in Q3’16 were in a relatively tight band of 3% - 13% as shown in the Figure below with panel suppliers improving the most on significant price increases and rising from -1% to +7%.
+• Operating margins in Q3’16 were in a relatively tight band of 3% - 13% as shown in the Figure below with panel suppliers improving the most on significant price increases and rising from -1% to +7%.
 In fact, a panel supplier had the highest operating margins of all 60 companies.
 If we looked at display divisions or business units rather than corporate wide results, FPD glass operating margins were the highest at over 20%.

-- Brands had the highest net margins at 10% thanks to Samsung and Apple.
+• Brands had the highest net margins at 10% thanks to Samsung and Apple.
 However, each layer of the supply chain was profitable thanks to panel price increases, which put an end to 3 consecutive quarters of quarterly losses at panel suppliers.

-- Days of inventory declined at panel suppliers on tight supply conditions while increasing in most other segments on the seasonal build for the holiday season.
+• Days of inventory declined at panel suppliers on tight supply conditions while increasing in most other segments on the seasonal build for the holiday season.

-- Liquidity was healthy and stable except in materials as multiple materials suppliers had over 100% debt/equity ratios.
+• Liquidity was healthy and stable except in materials as multiple materials suppliers had over 100% debt/equity ratios.

-- Only panel suppliers had negative free cash flow, due to their high capex.
+• Only panel suppliers had negative free cash flow, due to their high capex.
 However, panel suppliers did generate billions in cash flow from operations.

-- Panel suppliers set a record for quarterly capex at over $5.7B, which should be broken in Q4’16 and in Q1’17.
+• Panel suppliers set a record for quarterly capex at over $5.7B, which should be broken in Q4’16 and in Q1’17.

 This highly informative report contains an information-rich pivot table and around 500 slides of data and analysis.
 Despite the massive amount of content provided each quarter, pricing for an annual subscription starts at just $4995 with a single issue available for as low as $2495.

 For a free company sample or more information on the Quarterly Display Supply Chain Financial Health Report, please click here, contact [email protected] or call (512) 577-3672.

 About Counterpoint

-Counterpoint Research is a tech market research firm providing market data, industry thought leadership and consulting across the technology ecosystem.
-We advise a diverse range of clients spanning smartphone OEMs to chipmakers, channel players to big brands and Big Tech through our offices which serve the major innovation hubs, manufacturing clusters and commercial centers globally.
-Our analyst team engages with C-suite through to strategy, AR, MI, BI, product and marketing professionals in the delivery of our research and services.
-Our key areas of coverage: AI, Autos, Consumer Electronics, Displays, eSIM, IoT, Location Platforms, Macroeconomics, Manufacturing, Networks & Infra, Semiconductors, Smartphones and Wearables.
-Visit the Counterpoint Library of publicly available market data, insights and thought-leadership to understand our focus, meet our analysts and start a conversation.
+Counterpoint Research is a global market research firm specializing in products across the technology ecosystem.
+We advise a diverse range of clients – from smartphone OEMs to chipmakers and channel players to Big Tech – through our offices located in the world's major innovation hubs, manufacturing clusters and commercial centers.
+Our analyst team, led by seasoned experts, engages with stakeholders across the enterprise – from the C-suite to professionals in strategy, analyst relations (AR), market intelligence (MI), business intelligence (BI), product and marketing – to deliver services spanning market data, industry thought leadership and consulting.
+Our core areas of coverage include AI, Automotive, Consumer Electronics, Displays, eSIM, IoT, Location Platforms, Macroeconomics, Manufacturing, Networks and Infrastructure, Semiconductors, Smartphones and Wearables.
+Visit our Insights page to explore our publicly available market data, insights and thought leadership, and to understand our focus, meet our analysts and start a conversation.